varspool/Wrench/README.md

 #### Protected API

 The protected API has changed, a lot.
-Many method have been broken up into simple protected methods.
+Many methods have been broken up into simple protected methods.
 This makes the Server class much easier to extend.
-In fact, almost all of the classes involved in your typical daemon can now be replaced or extended, including the socket handling and protocol handling.
+In fact, almost all of the classes involved in your typical daemon can now be replaced or extended, including the socket and protocol handling.

 #### What happened to the `client` dir?

 The client-side libraries are no longer supported: some libraries are included but are packaged only as examples.
 You're free to use whatever client-side libraries you'd like with the server.
-If you're still using them, see the 1.0 branch.

 ## Installation